jacquesporveau/jacquesporveau/README.md

 🕹️ I work at [Arcade](https://arcade.co/)\
 🐦 You can follow me on the [tweet tweet](https://twitter.com/jacquesporveau)\
 📄 You can check out my [blog](https://escape-the-mud.dev)\
-💼 You can check if I am doing find on [LinkedIn](https://ca.linkedin.com/in/dennis-marchand-ba0060103)\
+💼 You can reach out too see if I am doing fine on [LinkedIn](https://ca.linkedin.com/in/dennis-marchand-ba0060103)